Potential Link Between Ibuprofen And Cardiac Arrest Found By Danish NSAID Study

 Their findings showed an association between NSAIDs and cardiac arrest but could not prove the painkillers directly caused the heart problem.
 However, Gislason believes anyone with a heart problem should avoid the medications.

-“NSAIDs should be used with caution and for a valid indication,” Dr. Gislason noted, as reported by The Guardian.
+“NSAIDs should be used with caution and for a valid indication,” Dr. Gislason noted, as reported by the Guardian.
 “They should probably be avoided in patients with cardiovascular disease or many cardiovascular risk factors.”

 For anyone without a heart condition, the NSAID report recommends a limit of 1,200 milligrams of ibuprofen per day.
-Also included is a suggestion not to sell ibuprofen grocery stores and gas stations as most people assume the drugs can be used haphazardly without consequence.
+Also included is a suggestion not to sell ibuprofen at grocery stores and gas stations as most people assume the drugs can be used haphazardly without consequence.

 Even though the researchers could not identify exactly how NSAIDs might cause cardiac arrest and other cardiovascular system problems, they guessed that these types of medications encourage platelet accumulation and blood clot development.
 Also, they speculate that NSAIDs constrict arteries, promote fluid retention, and increase blood pressure.